frens-app/zupass-react-native-example/README.md

 # zupass-react-native-example
-Example showing how to integrate with Zupass.org via React Native
+Example showing how to integrate with Zupass.org via React Native.

 |iOS|Android|Web|
 |---|---|---|